 Obviously, our best of London food and drink page is your first port of call when it comes to planning any sort of restaurant trip.
 If you seek further inspiration...

 BOROUGH MARKET: Arguably the best foodie destination in London, Borough Market offers a wealth of options for lunch, as well as some special events for those who want to dig a little deeper.
-It's a great spot for eating on the go, but seating options around the market are limited, and it's particularly busy at weekends.
+It's a great spot for eating on the go, but it doesn't open on Sundays, so you'll have to have your celebrations a day early (or late) if you're after a foodie day out.
 Alternatively, head to the produce section and pick up some ingredients to cook her a slap-up meal back at home.

 CHOCOHOLIC HEAVEN: London's chocolate scene is as rich and indulgent as the good stuff itself.
 From chocolate-centric restaurants to choccie walks and talks, the capital has gone loco for coco.
 Check out our chocoholics' guide to London.